-The founding members of the Governing Board may operate for a period of no more than three years under this Contract before elections are held and elected members seated.
+The founding members of the Governing Board may operate for a period of no more than three years from the effective date of this Contract before elections are held and elected members seated.
 The election process shall be determined by the Governing Board and set forth in its Bylaws, and must comply with the requirements of MCA 20-11-119(1)(f).